intellectivelab/docs.intellectivelab.com/_docs/unity-react/features/case-management/attach-existing-document.md

 ---
-title: Attach Existing Document to Case Feature
+title: Attach an Existing Document to a Case Feature
 layout: docs
 category: Unity 7
 ---